 Because dance is a brain-driven art, it becomes fuel for learning subjects other than dancing.
 One of our visiting artists is Nehemiah Spencer who is a Juilliard graduate and dances for a world renown dance company in New York City, Complexions Contemporary Ballet.
 Mr. Spencer teaches technique and inspires our scholars with the language of dance.

-The scholars learn how and use a variety of materials in visual arts like clay, marble, ceramic tiles, wood, pastels, glass, steel, and copper.
+Through the visiting arts program, scholars learn how and use a variety of materials in visual arts like clay, marble, ceramic tiles, wood, pastels, glass, steel, and copper.
 In the performing arts, Dixon students are exposed to professional dancers, musicians, and actors as well as individuals who specialize in areas such as ballet, jazz, tap, choir, theater, and steel pan.

 Further, at Dixon School of the Arts and Science, we believe the most lasting educational experiences sometimes occur outside the four walls of the classroom.
 For this reason, we offer many field trips and take every opportunity to expose our students to the local art community.
 From trips downtown to partake in artistic scavenger hunts, to tours of the myriad of galleries here in our hometown, our students are encouraged to interact with the world around them to develop their perspective as artists.